 - Litchis are rich in phytochemicals and have antineoplastic properties.
 These chemicals curb abnormal cell growth and prevent cataract formation.

 - Add more mangoes to your diet.
-Rich in dietary fiber, vitamins and minerals, it protects one from breast and prostrate cancer.
+Rich in dietary fiber, vitamins, and minerals, it protects one from breast and prostate cancer.

 - If you experience weakness, then eat a piece of mango every morning on an empty stomach.